-This document comprises the Pershing Securities International Limited ('PSIL' or 'the Company') Pillar 3 disclosures on capital and risk management at 31 December 2018.
+This document comprises the Pershing Securities International Limited ('PSIL' or 'the Company') Pillar 3 disclosures on capital and risk management at 31 December 2020.
 These Pillar 3 disclosures are published in accordance with the requirements of the Capital Requirements Regulation ('CRR') and the Capital Requirements Directive ('CRD') referred to together as CRD IV, which came into effect on 1 January 2014.
-CRD IV has the effect of implementing the international Basel III reforms of the Basel Committee on Banking Supervision within the European Union.
+CRD IV has the effect of implementing the international Basel III reforms of the Basel Committee on Banking Supervision within the European Union ('EU').
 The Pillar 3 disclosure requirements are contained in Part Eight of the CRR, in particular articles 431 to 455.

-Pillar 3 disclosures are required for a consolidated group and for those parts of the group covered by CRD IV.
 When assessing the appropriateness of these disclosures in the application of Article 431(3) of the CRR, PSIL has ensured adherence to the following principles of: